raffael/iOS.css/README.md

 iOS.css
 =======

+**Update:** Due to the huge design changes in iOS 7, this project became redundant.
+You should check out [Framework7](http://www.idangero.us/framework7/) for an alternative way of developing HTML5 based applications for iOS 7.

 Demo: http://www.raffael.me/iOS.css/

 iOS.css is a set of JavaScript and CSS files, that enable web developers to make use of pixel-perfect imitations of native iOS user interface elements in web applications.